Monster Rancher Explorer

-Monster Rancher Explorer (known as Solomon (ソロモン, Soromon) in Japan) is a Game Boy Color puzzle game released in 2000.
-It features the same game play of Solomon's Key but includes Monster Rancher characters.
+Monster Rancher Explorer (known as Solomon (ソロモン, Soromon) in Japan) is a 2000 puzzle game developed by Graphic Research and published by Tecmo for the Game Boy Color.
+It features the same gameplay elements as Solomon's Key but includes Monster Rancher characters.

 Gameplay

 The player controls Cox, who must navigate through a series of levels in a tower.
 In certain levels the player can unlock a bonus round, where they can capture a monster to aid them in the game.

 Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 25 out of 40.